kdryja/FlyTrap/README.md

-To install Ganache, please follow instructions on https://www.trufflesuite.com/ganache to download AppImage and execute it from command line, like shown in listing [cap:gan].
-This should bring up interface similar as shown on figure [fig:ganache].
+To install Ganache, please follow instructions on https://www.trufflesuite.com/ganache to download AppImage and execute it from command line, like shown in listing below.
+This should bring up Ganache interface.
 Take note of the top two accounts, we will be using them in further examples.

     $ chmod +x ganache-2.3.1-linux-x86_64.AppImage